1894 Hong Kong plague: Temporary hospitals

 Established hospitals around the major areas of outbreak would only accept suspected patients for observation.
-Once the symptoms of plagues appeared, they would be moved to specialized plague hospitals.
+Once the symptoms of plague appeared, they would be moved to specialized plague hospitals.
 The plague hospitals included a temporary hospital at the Kennedy Town Police Station (known as the "Kennedy Town Hospital", opened on May 14) and the hospital ship Hygeia (海之家), ran by staff of the Nethersole Hospital.

-When patients were removed according to the policy from Tung Wah Hospital to Hygeia, violent protest erupted in the city.
+When patients were removed according to the policy from Tung Wah Hospital to Hygeia, violent protests erupted in the city.
 Tung Wah Hospital had been a reputable hospital in the Chinese community.
 It practiced Chinese medicine and was seen as a symbol of Chinese independence in a colonial city.
 Thus, the hospital came under fire from the Chinese community when they allowed patients to be transferred away to plague hospitals.
 At one point, doctors had to carry pistols to protect themselves.
 The riots led to the establishment of a temporary plague hospital at Kennedy Town glass works, known as the "Glassworks Hospital" on May 21.
 This hospital would be manned by staff from the Tung Wah Hospital.
 The patients were offered a choice between the Glassworks Hospital and plague hospitals with European staff.
 The Chinese-majority patients overwhelmingly chose the Glassworks Hospital.
-The hospital quickly becoming overcrowded and sanitary conditions worsened.
+The hospital quickly became overcrowded and sanitary conditions worsened.
 On June 8, another temporary hospital at an unfinished pig depot was also set up, known as the "Slaughterhouse Hospital", again manned by staff from Tung Wah Hospital, in hopes of relieving the situation at the Glassworks Hospital.

 When the Chinese medicine offered by the Glassworks Hospital proved to be ineffective, and conditions of the hospital continued to worsen, it was closed down on June 16, and its patients were transferred to either Guangzhou or to the Slaughterhouse Hospital.
 Subsequently, a "New Glassworks Hospital" was set up at the site, this time staffed by European doctors from the Alice Memorial and Nethersole Hospitals.
-In July, a hospital was established in Lai Chi Kok near a graveyard but it did not receive any patients.
+In July, a hospital was established in Lai Chi Kok near a graveyard, but it did not receive any patients.
 This was attributed to the Chinese refusing to be admitted into the hospital as they felt "they were sure to die."
 Hygeia was later used only to house European, Eurasian and Japanese patients.